-- tees (concerning trends and developments in Christian Education). informed on developments in Christian education generally and to seek to win their cooperation in the denominational program - To develop and supervise a full program of camps, conferences, retreats, etc., and (when requested) to assist presbyteries in these areas. - 7.
+- 6. To develop and supervise a full program of camps, conferences, retreats, etc., and (when requested) to assist presbyteries in these areas. - 7.
 To encourage Christian higher education for young people and to carry out a ministry to students and faculty at Erskine and all ARP students and faculty attending and serving other colleges and universities in cooperation with the school, with student groups and with local congregations; and to provide and promote Christian vocational guidance. - 8.
-To work with ARP Women's Ministries and presbyteries and, where desirable; - (7) To cooperate with other Christian denominations in carrying out all phases of the teaching ministry. - 9.
-(8) To help local congregations to plan, promote, and execute the best possible teaching ministry by: - a.
-Providing and promoting opportunities for leadership training; - Developing and promoting vacation church schools and a full program of summer Christian education activities for the congregations; - Guiding and promoting weekday Christian nurseries and kindergartens and other forms of weekday Christian education in local communities; - d. (c.)
+To work with ARP Women's Ministries and presbyteries and, where desirable ; - (7) To cooperate with other Christian denominations in carrying out all phases of the teaching ministry. - 9.
+(8) To help local congregations to plan, promote, and execute the best possible teaching ministry by: - Providing and promoting opportunities for leadership training; - Developing and promoting vacation church schools and a full program of summer Christian education activities for the congregations; - e.
+Guiding and promoting weekday Christian nurseries and kindergartens and other forms of weekday Christian education in local communities; - d. (c.)
 Assisting (,when requested,) in the development of congregational libraries(.) and making available relevant resources for loan from the Office of Christian Education. - (d.)
 (Making available relevant media resources for loan or purchase from the office of Christian Education Ministries.) - 10.
 (9) To coordinate and promote in cooperation with Erskine College and Erskine Theological Seminary and other related schools the enlistment of persons for the pastoral ministry and other Christian occupations.
 (To promote job opportunities for those who may be called into the ministry of Christian Education.) - 11.
 To serve as a clearing house for persons available as Directors of Christian Education and for other specialized ministries within the ARP denomination. - 12.
-(10) To secure (collect) annual reports from congregations on the (their) teaching ministry (ies) and to make summary reports (available) to the General Synod and to Presbytery committees. (on the status of Christian Education Ministries in the Associate Reformed Presbyterian Church.) - 13.
-(11) To make an annual report to the General Synod

-Respectfully submitted, Bob Whittet, Chairman
+(10) To secure (collect) annual reports from congregations on the (their) teaching ministry (ies) and to make summary reports (available) to the General Synod and to Presbytery committees-(on the status of Christian Education Ministries in the Associate Reformed Presbyterian Church.) - 13.
+(11) To make an annual report to the General Synod Respectfully submitted, Bob Whittet, Chairman